It’s no a brainer that having good, reliable web hosting is one of the most crucial aspects of any growing or established blog.

 Here is the screenshot of my paid invoice (notice the extra charges in April thru September):

-I would only recommend WPEngine hosting to business WordPress sites or blogs with traffic requirements of no more than 25k visits per month.
+I would only recommend WPEngine hosting to business WordPress sites or blogs with low traffic requirements.

 If you do decide to use WPEngine’s hosting services, be sure to also use CloudFlare, otherwise you will be paying significant overage charges.